cjw0206/PROMEOS/README.md

 **PROMEOS** is a multimodal learning framework for protein-protein interaction prediction, leveraging a Mixture of Experts to integrate ontology and sequence embeddings.

-Journal: Bioinformatics (IF: 5.4)<br>
+Journal: Journal of Biomedical Informatics (IF: 4.5)<br>
-Article Submission Date: 19 Sep 2025
+Article Submission Date: 05 Dec 2025

 ## Model Architecture